shroukkalii/3D-Building-opengl/description.md

 textures are used to make the scene almost real;

 download the textures on your laptop and send their paths to "loadTexture" function to load the bitmap images.

+images are loaded using a cpp code and header file "imageloader.cpp""imageloader.h" and then included in the opengl code.